specialsinger/Data_Visualization_Shanghai_PM2.5/README.md

 ### Data
 Shanghai PM 2.5 historical data is downloaded from stateair.net and the detailed definition of each column could be found the fact sheet file, I have firstly loaded shanghai historical data csv files from the website above for 2012 to 2015 Jun, and then consolidated the separated yearly files into one file.
 I removed all of the invalid values, which was indicated as ‘Missing’, the consolidated data file is ‘ShanghaiHourlyPM25.csv’, which was used in the initial and updated design.
-I kept only the two columns of ‘DateTime’ and ‘Value’ in the updated data file ’data.csv’ for improving the performance, which was used in the final design of index.html
+I kept only the two columns of ‘DateTime’ and ‘Value’ in the updated data file ’data.csv’ for improving the performance, which was used in the final design of index_initial1_final.html
+And for the final design of index_html and index_initial2_final.html, I have summarized the PM2.5 value to monthly, and summarized in the file'ShanghaiMonthlyPM25.csv', which is used to improve the performance